Duet (1994 film)

 Duet is a 1994 Indian Tamil-language romantic musical film written and directed by K. Balachander.
 The film stars Prabhu, Ramesh Aravind, Meenakshi Seshadri and marks the debut of Prakash Raj in Tamil cinema which he plays the antagonist.
-It was inspired by the 1990 French film Cyrano de Bergerac, which itself was based on the 1897 play of the same name directed by Edmond Rostand.
+It was inspired by the 1990 French film Cyrano de Bergerac, which itself was based on the 1897 Edmond Rostand play of the same name.
 The film revolves around two musician brothers who fall in love with the same woman.
 It was released on 20 May 1994.

 Plot

 In a bridge across a sea, saxophone music is heard which is played by Guna.
 He recollects about the tragedy which happened two years back in his life.

 Guna and Siva are brothers who own an orchestra and are very popular with their performances.
 Both are very affectionate towards each other.
-Both of them look for their love and eventually find one.
-The girl whom Siva chose accepted his love, while the girl chosen by Guna insults him of his fat size, which hurts him.
+Both of them look for love and eventually find one.
+The girl whom Siva chose reciprocates his love, while the girl chosen by Guna insults him for being fat, which hurts him.
 Eventually Siva's love fails, and he is heartbroken.
 To console him, Guna shifts to the city with Siva and his sister Seema.

 Guna's father had an illegal affair with a woman named Sitamma during their childhood, and on his deathbed, his father gets a promise from Guna that he should accommodate her with them as she does not have anyone.
 Guna, who lost his mother, invites her to live with them.
 Sitamma accepts on the condition that nobody in the family should know how she is related to them and also she should be introduced as a cook.
 Unwillingly, Guna accepts that.
 Guna as a saxophone player, music director, and lyricist and Siva as a singer flourish in their career.
 Sitamma finds that Guna is a very affectionate person and Siva is a very sensitive person who cannot bear any downfalls in life even to a little extent.

 Next to Guna's home is the house of film choreographer Anjali.
 Both Guna and Siva see her under different circumstances and fall in love.
 Siva approaches her directly and impresses her.
 On the contrary Anjali hears Guna playing saxophone and misunderstands that it is Siva who is playing it.
 She gets attracted to him for that reason.
 To make Anjali fall in love with him, Siva lies to her that he has all the talents of his brother.
 Guna, who feels inferior about his fat size, decides to begin a friendship with Anjali's father and gradually with her, unaware of the fact that she already loves Siva.
 Anjali responds to his indirect approach, thinking that it is done by Siva, but Guna is very happy that she loves him.